Blotter: Thousands of dollars in lumber taken from Newsome Road house - Salisbury Post

 • A vehicle was vandalized Tuesday in the 200 block of South Craige Street.

 • Ann Marie Brooks, 19, was formally charged with a count of abduction of children after previously being arrested for the crime in Myrtle Beach last week.
-She allegedly took a 13-year-old girl from Salisbury without her parent’s or guardian’s permission.
+She allegedly took a 13-year-old girl from Salisbury without permission.

 In Rowan County Sheriff’s Office reports: